bashclub/proxmox-zfs-postinstall/README.md

 # proxmox-zfs-postinstall

-This script installs and configures basic tools for running a Proxmox Server.
+This script installs and configures basic tools for running a new Proxmox Server (Version 8+).
 Following settings are made:
 - Install and configure zfs-auto-snapshot
 - Switch pve-enterprise/pve-no-subscription/pvetest repo